 Rescue 100 is a collaborative effort between the Mississippi Department of Child Protection Services, the courts and churches representing all denominations across the state of Mississippi.
 These organizations work together to streamline the training and licensing process for foster families.
 Rescue 100 is committed to recruiting, training and supporting foster families who provide loving homes for children in the state foster care system.
-Rescue 100 trains and equips foster families over a two-day weekend to expedite licensing their homes so they can care for children in need of a stable and loving home environment.
-Orientation sessions and training weekends are held throughout the year in all parts of the state.
+Rescue 100 trains and equips foster families through online training courses and a 1-day training to expedite licensing their homes so they can care for children in need of a stable and loving home environment.
+Orientation sessions and training are held throughout the year in all parts of the state.

 Rescue 100 was begun in Gulfport in 2016 as a faith-based initiative led by Pastor Tony Karnes of Michael Memorial Baptist Church in response to the need for 100 new foster families in his community.
 The success of the first Rescue 100 event then inspired leaders to expand the program statewide.